davidstap/multilingual-kNN-mt/README.md

 This repo contains code for the paper [Multilingual _k_-Nearest-Neighbor Machine Translation](https://arxiv.org/abs/2310.14644) (EMNLP 2023).

 ## Installation
-Our code builds on the [_k_nn-box toolkit](https://github.com/NJUNLP/knn-box/tree/master).
+Our code builds on the [knn-box toolkit](https://github.com/NJUNLP/knn-box/tree/master).
 You can install the toolkit and our extensions by:

 ```shell
 conda create -n multilingual-knn python=3.8